bespinian/blog/content/posts/git-the-important-parts/index.md

 The first strategy is called “Gitflow”.
 It allows to easily collaborate and work on multiple features at a time.

-The core of Gitflow is the so called “develop” branch, indicated here in purple, which is where all the work happens.
+The core of Gitflow is the so-called “develop” branch, indicated here in purple, which is where all the work happens.
 To create a new feature, developers create a feature branch, marked in green in the picture, off the `develop` branch.
 They create one or multiple commits on that feature branch until they are happy with their changes and think the feature is fully implemented and tested.
-As soon as that is done, they create a so called pull request.
+As soon as that is done, they create a so-called pull request.
 That means, they open up their changes for review by their peers before they finally merge everything back into the `develop` branch.
 This means that the `develop` branch should always be in a healthy and deployable state and that feature branches are short-lived because they get deleted once the feature is merged.

 The second important branch in Gitflow is the `master` or `main` branch, highlighted in blue, which contains only code that has already been released.
 It ideally contains one commit per release which is tagged with the respective release number and should always remain stable and releasable.